Written by: Hailey Motooka, Bonnie Feldman, DDS, MBA, Ellen M. Martin

 Is a gluten challenge a necessary part of clinical phase ll celiac research?

-Not all studies related to celiac disease require participants to consume gluten, and several studies that are further along in the drug pipeline do not use a gluten challenge whatsoever.
+Not all studies related to celiac disease require participants to consume gluten.
+Several studies that are further along in the drug pipeline do not use a gluten challenge whatsoever.
 The gluten challenge is most often used in early phase trials, providing a well controlled experiment in which researchers can measure the outcome of giving gluten to someone on the gluten-free diet.

 The challenge is useful for initial proof of concept studies to determine whether a treatment is likely to work.
 However as research moves forward, researchers are more likely to include study participants who continue to have symptoms even on the gluten-free diet.
 This allows scientists to determine if a drug or treatment under study affects those symptoms.
 In some studies, researchers want to see if a particular agent is capable of tricking the immune system into not responding to gluten by inducing regulatory cells specific to gluten, quieting down the normal immune response (of patients with celiac disease).

-Patients worry about gluten challenges due to physical, symptomatic reasons or due to the fact that many people have been told for years to avoid gluten by following a strict diet, and to turn this rule on its head and purposefully consume gluten can be quite a culture shock.
+Patients worry about gluten challenges due to physical, symptomatic reasons or due to the fact that many people have been told for years to avoid gluten by following a strict diet.
+To turn this rule on its head and purposefully consume gluten can be quite a culture shock.

 How does the body’s immune response to gluten affect the brain?